 Q: How to fix recovery drive full error in Windows?

-"I have been using very old laptop (the HP laptop) for a long time now.
+"I have been using a very old laptop (the HP laptop) for a long time now.
 My recovery disk contains preload folders that consume a lot of space.
 It not only slows down my PC but also consistently showing a warning sign, which says that my recovery drive is full.
 How can I fix it and get rid of this particular warning message?"

-When your computer has system issues, recovery partition can restore its factory settings.
+When your computer has system issues, the recovery partition can restore its factory settings.
 This is a special partition on the system disk that has two partitions.
 The two partitions are the supplier’s recovery and the Windows recovery partition.

 Sometimes when you enter Windows Explorer in an HP computer, the recovery partition could be full.
 You could get a low disk space on recovery partition warning when using Windows OS.
 It also suggests that you create more space.